OysterKing/Final-Year-Project/README.md

 17/02/16:
 Deleted redundant demoscene and demoview classes and moved the addTextItem function to demomode which now instantiates a simple QGraphicsScene and QGraphicsView object.
 Added a new function to demomode that adds all the text items after the tab has been given its name.
 This means I can display two different demo files in two different windows.

+18/02/16:
+Added some default x and y positions for the text items in demomode that are incremented with each piece of text.
+This leads to a nicer layout.